Facundo-Barbera/us-medical-insurance-costs-analysis/README.md

 **_If you don't know what you are doing, refer to the note on installation._**

+# Project Description

+For this project, you will be investigating a medical insurance costs dataset in a .csv file using the Python skills that you've developed.
+This dataset and its parameters will seem familiar if you've done any of the previous Python projects in the data science path.

+However, you're now tasked with working with the actual information in the dataset and performing your own independent analysis on real-world data!
+We will not be providing step-by-step instructions on what to do, but we will provide you with a framework to structure your exploration and analysis.For this project, you will be investigating a medical insurance costs dataset in a .csv file using the Python skills that you've developed.
+This dataset and its parameters will seem familiar if you've done any of the previous Python projects in the data science path.

+However, you're now tasked with working with the actual information in the dataset and performing your own independent analysis on real-world data!
+We will not be providing step-by-step instructions on what to do, but we will provide you with a framework to structure your exploration and analysis.

+# Project Objectives

+- Work locally on your own computer
+- Import a dataset into your program
+- Analyze a dataset by building out functions or class methods
+- Use libraries to assist in your analysis
+- Optional: Document and organize your findings
+- Optional: Make predictions about a dataset’s features based on your findings

 ## Personal Notes

 Firstly, I want to point out that this is my first Data Science project.